-Greg Maddrey is a Director with The Chartis Group and Senior Vice President of Strategic Growth.
-He brings more than 18 years of management consulting and healthcare executive experience to the firm.
-Mr. Maddrey has advised some of the nation's pre-eminent academic medical centers, schools of medicine, integrated delivery systems and hospitals.
-He has led consulting engagements in the areas of: enterprise strategic planning; mergers and acquisitions; partnership/newco development; payor/provider partnerships; service line planning, organizational alignment, economic alignment (funds flow), practice plan governance and operations improvement.
-In the past several years, Mr. Maddrey has focused extensively on helping provider and other healthcare organizations assess their readiness for new population health-based care and payment models and begin the transition to risk-based reimbursement.
+Greg Maddrey is a Director with The Chartis Group and President of Chartis Consulting.
+He brings more than 24 years of management consulting and healthcare executive experience to the firm.
+Mr. Maddrey has advised some of the nation's pre-eminent academic medical centers, schools of medicine, integrated delivery systems, children’s hospitals, and payors.
+He has led consulting engagements in the areas of: enterprise strategic planning; mergers and acquisitions; partnership/newco development; payor/provider partnerships; service line planning; and alignment (organizational and economic).
+In the past several years, Mr. Maddrey has focused extensively on supporting providers and payors evaluate, pursue and structure mergers and partnership agreements.
 Mr. Maddrey also brings to the firm extensive payor experience having managed several health plans.

-Mr. Maddrey received his Master of Public Health from Columbia University, his Master of Business Administration from Georgetown University with honors, and his Bachelor of Arts in political economy from Tulane University.
+Mr. Maddrey received his Master of Public Health from Columbia University, his Master of Business Administration from Georgetown University with honors and his Bachelor of Arts in political economy from Tulane University.
 He continues to be involved in education, lecturing at Columbia’s Mailman School of Public Health and serving on the Department of Health Policy’s Advisory Board.